lambdatoast/simple-chat/README.md

 1. Unit testing: There are plenty of things that could and should be unit tested.
 I would recommend property-based/generative testing (e.g. with jsverify).
 Particularly for the media link parsers, etc.
 2. JSDoc missing.
 3. Performance improvements: Putting the redux containers nearer to the React node tree leaves, memoization, using `PureComponent` whenever possible.
+4. UI / UX: Some big last-minute changes (restructuring layout, styles, etc.) broke some alignments, spacing, borders, etc. Did not have time to fix.